The Asset Management Review: Luxembourg

-All funds subject to a product law may be formed as standalone structures, or as umbrella structures composed of one or more sub-funds.
+All funds subject to a product law may be formed as standalone vehicles, or as umbrella structures composed of one or more sub-funds.
 Each sub-fund comprises a specific portion of assets and liabilities of the investment fund segregated from the assets of the other sub-funds.
 The assets of a sub-fund may in principle not be used to satisfy the debts and obligations of other sub-funds.

-The sub-funds may have different investment strategies, or be closed-ended or open ended within the same umbrella fund.
+The sub-funds may have different investment strategies, or be closed-ended or open-ended within the same umbrella fund.
 Under certain conditions, cross-investments between sub-funds are allowed.

 Investment funds not subject to a product law, on the other hand, may not be formed as umbrella funds.

 Assets under management in Luxembourg funds amounted to €5.332 trillion at the end of May 2021.11 UCITS provide the majority of assets under management in Luxembourg, contributing to 84 per cent of total funds.
 In recent years, AIFs have grown steadily.

 In parallel, the total number of investment fund entities has continued to consolidate, due to a preference to create umbrella structures.
 There were 3,547 regulated entities at the end of June 2021, representing a decrease of 139 entities over 12 months.12